 Douglas College > Student Services > Financial > Financial Aid > Awards > Science and Technology awards

-Established by a past Executive Director of the Douglas College Foundation, Mark Crozét, this award recognizes female students enrolled in either the Faculty of Science and Technology or the Computing Studies and Information Systems program at Douglas College.
-Preference will be given to students displaying a career goal or interest in pursuing a degree in the sciences.
+The Crozet Science & Technology Award was established, in 1999, by Mark & Darlene Crozet, former Executive Director of Douglas College Foundation.
+The purpose of the award is to recognize and rewards female students enrolled in any program with the Faculty of Science and Technology, or within the Computing Science & Information Systems (Diploma) within the Faculty of Commerce & Business Administration.
+Preference is given to students who display a career goal of, or interest in, pursuing a degree in the Sciences.

 Jack Cewe Award